folk-lab/FastDAC/FastDAQ Command Reference.md

 # FASTDAQ REFERENCE MANUAL

 Every command sent to the FastDAQ should be a string (ASCII characters).
-Every string should start with the operation to execute and end with the character that determines the end of the string, in this case `\r` (carriage return).
+Every string should start with the operation to execute and end with the character that determines the end of the string, in this case `\r` (carriage return), `\n` (newline), or a combination of both.

 General Syntax:
 `{operation},{data (varies with the operation)}\r(carriage return)`